 Are recumbent exercise bikes effective for weight loss?
-It is no secret that getting rid of excess body fat is one of the main reasons why many of us decide to get fit.
+It's no secret that getting rid of excess body fat is one of the main reasons many of us decide to get fit.

 Recumbent bikes top all exercise bikes for comfort and minimizing the impact on your body and your joints.